 As a teacher, it is important to make the best use of your summer vacation.

-There are a number of tasks that need to be completed to ensure a successful start to the upcoming school year.
+There are several tasks that need to be completed to ensure a successful start to the upcoming school year.

 As a teacher, summer vacation can be a great opportunity to relax and recharge for the upcoming school year.
 However, you may want to spend your days being productive and making money.